 You can also add whole chia seeds to yogurt, oatmeal, smoothies and shakes as well as granola mixes, waffles and muffins.
 Whole chia seeds also make a great addition to a healthy dessert recipe to amp up the nutritional value of your final product.
 Making homemade bread?
 Try throwing in some whole chia seeds!

 There seems to be much debate as to whether you need to soak chia seeds before eating.
 Can you eat chia seeds without soaking them first?
-It won’t hurt to eat them straight, but if you soak them, then you “sprout” them, which releases the enzyme inhibitors that are used to protect the seed.
+Yes, as it won’t hurt to eat them straight, but if you soak them, then you “sprout” them, which releases the enzyme inhibitors that are used to protect the seed.

-Not only does this make them much easier to digest, but it also helps increase the amount of nutrients your body is able to absorb.
+Not only does this make them much easier to digest, but it also helps increase the amount of nutrients your body is able to absorb (same story with grinding chia seeds).
 To get the most nutrients out of your food and to maximize the potential benefits of chia seeds, try soaking them before adding them to a recipe or smoothie.
 Either way, though, they’re still an excellent source of nutrition.

 How to Soak Chia Seeds in Water